brimdata/zed/docs/language/operators/README.md

 #### Example #2:

 As noted above the `put` keyword is entirely optional.
-Here we omit the `put` keyword and create a new field to hold the lowercase representation of another field value.
+Here we omit it and create a new field to hold the lowercase representation of another field value.

 ```mdtest-command zed-sample-data/zeek-default
 zq -f table 'cut method | lower_method:=to_lower(method)' http.log.gz